nasa-pds-engineering-node/pds-registry-app/README.md

 # Update, release

-Update the `pom.xml` with versions of services (registry, harvest) validated.
+Update the `pom.xml` with the version of the package (e.g. 1.0.0) and versions of services (registry, harvest) validated.

 Create a tag and publish it on github: